Interpolation sort: Mixed sorting methods

-Bucket sort mixing other sorting methods and recursive algorithm

-Bucket sort can be mixed with other sorting methods to complete sorting.
-If it is sorted by bucket sort and insert sort, also is a fairly efficient sorting method.
-But when the series appears a large deviation from the value: For example, when the maximum value of the series is greater than N times the next largest value.
-After the series of columns are processed, the distribution is that all the elements except the maximum value fall into the same bucket.
-The second sorting method uses insert sort.
-May cause execution complexity to fall into $O(n^2)$.
-This has lost the meaning and high-speed performance of using bucket sort.
+Bucket sort is limited in some situations.
+For example, consider a case where the maximum data value is greater than N times the next largest value.
+After processing, all elements except the maximum value fall into the same bucket; a poor distribution.
+The second sorting pass using e.g. insert sort may cause execution complexity to fall into $O(n^2)$.
+This loses the benefits and high-speed performance of using bucket sort.

 Interpolation sort is a way of recursively using bucket sort.
 After performing recursion, still use bucket sort to disperse the series.
 This can avoid the above situation.
 If you want to make the recursive interpolation sort execution complexity fall into $O(n^2)$, it is necessary to present a factorial amplification in the entire series.
 In fact, there is very little chance that a series of special distributions will occur.